How to grow ophiopogon

 Where to grow ophiopogon

 Grow ophiopogon in moist, but well-drained soil.
-It prefers the slightly acidic, fertile, humus-rich soil typical of shady woodland areas.
+It does best in slightly acidic, fertile, humus-rich soil typical of semi-shady woodland areas.
 Choose a spot in full sun or partial shade.
 The black foliage varieties will darken more in a sunny location.

 Although ophiopogon will spread, if you're planting up an area under a tree or in a container, use several plants to get an immediate effect.
 Add a little leaf mould or a handful of ericaceous compost and mix well before planting, firming in and watering.